Megha54049/Reverse-HLS-framework/README.md

 # Reverse-HLS-framework
-Evaluating Reverse HLS framework using Fairseq and CodeT5 with different embedding techniques
+Evaluating Reverse HLS framework using Fairseq and CodeT5 transformer with different embedding techniques